salva/py-msgraphfs/README.md

-Currently the file system provides access to the user personal drive (`/me`) and to the group drives (`/groups`) with are usually associated to Teams teams.
+Currently the file system provides access to the user personal drive (`/me`) and to the group drives (`/groups`) with are usually associated to MS Teams teams.
 Access to other resources is planed

 # Usage